satansdeer/satansdeer.github.com/content/legacy-posts/record-presentation-voiceover-from-pdf/index.md

 image: contact-sheet.jpg
 ---

-If your slides are in Google Slides, PowerPoint, Keynote, or another presentation tool, the easiest way to record a voiceover is often to export the deck as a PDF first.
+Exporting your slides to PDF is the easiest way to record a voiceover when they live in Google Slides, PowerPoint, Keynote, or another presentation tool.

 Once the slides are a PDF, you can import them into a video tool, record narration while moving through the slides, adjust the camera or slide layout afterward, and export the final video.